Sheet Pan Quesadilla Recipe

 When it’s time to serve your quesadillas you can thaw them in the refrigerator OR heat them directly from frozen.
 To reheat from frozen, add individual quesadillas to an air fryer that has been preheated to 400ºF.
 They should cook in about 10-15 minutes, and I recommend flipping them at the halfway point to allow for even browning.

-Then go ahead and serve them with your favorite sauces and toppings (or just plain, because they are truly delicious just as-is).
+We like to serve these quesadillas with the quesadilla sauce I linked in this post and in the recipe card, but you can eat them however you like: with your favorite sauces and toppings (or just plain, because they are truly delicious just as-is).

 I think you’ll love using this sheet pan quesadillas recipe on busy weeknights, as an easy lunch, or a great way to use up leftover meat or sad refrigerator veggies.
 I know we love all of those things in our house!